-Andrea Jean James (born January 16, 1967) is an American filmmaker and consumer activist.
+Andrea Jean James is an American filmmaker and consumer activist.

-James grew up in Indiana, then worked in advertising in Chicago.
-During her gender transition, she developed several consumer resources for trans people, including tsroadmap.com, the predecessor to this website.
+James grew up in Franklin, Indiana, earned a bachelor’s degree in English, Latin, and Greek at Wabash College in 1989, then received a master’s degree in English at University of Chicago in 1990.
+James then worked in advertising in Chicago at the Chicago Tribune and several ad agencies.
+During gender transition, James developed several consumer resources for trans people, including tsroadmap.com, the predecessor to this website.

 James served on the boards of several nonprofits and has consulted on and helped produce many film and television projects with trans themes.

 James was a key figure in the community response to the 2003 book The Man Who Would Be Queen by J. Michael Bailey.
 James and Lynn Conway began methodically documenting and examining the network of people engaged in the academic exploitation of sex and gender minorities, finding that a small group of “experts” were responsible for the majority of harmful beliefs and practices concerning the community.

 James published the 2006 overview “A defining moment in our history.”
 The community response was described as “one of the most organized and unified examples of trans activism to date” (Surkan, 2007).